EvanWangyifan/ScheduleGPT/README.md

 # ScheduleGPT
-A personal GPT based AI assistant to build your customized schedule
+A conversational schedule generator based on GPT-4